joer14/Portable_RTI/Version 2/README.md

 	- no shift registers, we just use all of the IO pins.

 Power:
 - it must be powered by 2 sources at least.
 USB + wall adapter or wall adapter + battery.
+Power should be around 12v, 2 or 3A if using external wall adapter.
+- battery is Sony NP-F770 Battery

+Connecting everything:
+- the cords should be color coded with electrical tape, but if they are not:
+	- the top 3.5mm hole is for hotshoe, the side 2.5mm is for the remote, the side 3.5mm for is for a 3.5mm->2.5mm cable that connects to the camera's shutter release.

 Source Code: